Cozy Peach Kitchen

 Close up of a slice of zucchini bread.

-As someone who doesn't generally care for quick bread, I am very passionate about zucchini bread.
+Even though I'm someone who doesn't generally care for sweets, I am very passionate about zucchini bread.
 This is a family recipe that my mom served often with dinner when I was growing up.

 As much as I love savory recipes like zucchini fritters, zucchini bread will always be the best way to enjoy zucchini.
 And let me tell you: there is nothing quite like homemade zucchini bread using summer-ripened zucchini.